Monday, December 19, 2016

 Treatment For Perianal Fistulas In Dogs

-Perianal fistulas can be challenging to manage and require a comprehensive approach.
-Treatment often involves a combination of medications, topical treatments, hygiene, dietary adjustments, and natural supplements.
+Canine anal fistulas can be challenging to manage and require a comprehensive approach.
+Treatment for canine anal fistulas often involves a combination of medications, topical treatments, hygiene, dietary adjustments, and natural supplements.

 • Treatment with prescription medications (oral and topical) can help temporarily clear up the infection.
 Check with your veterinarian about using natural hypocholorous acid or silver sprays topically to help heal the sore areas.